joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/08/world/middleeast/iran-supreme-leader-khamenei.html

 **U.S. Authorities Are Investigating Device Thrown Near Gracie Mansion**\
-`The device that emitted smoke during a protest near Gracie Mansion Saturday was designed to be deadly, people with knowledge of the investigation said.`\
+`The device that emitted smoke during a protest near Gracie Mansion Saturday was designed to be deadly, a person with knowledge of the investigation said.`\
 https://nytimes.com/2026/03/08/nyregion/gracie-mansion-bomb-investigation.html

 **Travis Kelce expected to return for 14th NFL season — but with what team?**\